 Personal Item Storage and Equipment Storage:

-- BMBW and AV are not responsible for any lost or stolen articles.
+- Boston Mills, Brandywine and Alpine Valley are not responsible for any lost or stolen articles.

-- NO EQUIPMENT IS PERMITTED IN THE LODGES.
+- NO EQUIPMENT(skis, snowboards and snowblades) IS PERMITTED IN THE LODGES.
 Equipment is to be kept on racks outside or in equipment lockers.
 We do NOT provide locks for the racks and highly recommend purchasing locks to prevent equipment theft.
 Buckeye Sports Center at BMBW or the ticket office at AV offer a few different gear locks--like bike locks, which range from about $10.00-$20.00--that you can purchase.

 - Stowing items under tables and benches is NOT permitted.
 Tables and benches should be open and free of articles of clothing and/or equipment so that others can have a place to eat, relax and enjoy their day at the resort.